gwarne60/gwarne60.github.io/_posts/2024-12-21-weekend-proj.md

     Remote Runtime Setting: The duration the agitator runs is determined by the remote value in N7:2.

     Agitator Running Feedback Monitoring: The system uses input I:0.0/8 to verify the agitator is actually running after being started.
 This allows for fault detection if the agitator fails to start or stalls.

 ---

-Okay so it doubled down.
-It's overall a good description but the adjustment in tone means that as that control strategy is abstracted it's going to be misrepresented.
-Out of curiosity, how much could it be condensed?
-Is this going to fix the problem inherently if the code itself is represented correctly with no associated context?
-A quick count shows this at almost 1900 tokens for...9 or 10 rungs of ladder logic.
-True its three whole unit operations, but the reality is without having to capture any faults or complicated logic just historizing this kept it almost at capacity.
+Translation out verifies the control strategy is misrepresented.
+But this output of PLC code is currently at 1899 tokens for...9 or 10 rungs of ladder logic.
+So a condensed token framework has to be used:

 ---
 ### Gemini 2.0 Flash w/ Thought: